 III.
 EDUCATIONAL, SERVICE, AND NETWORKING ACTIVITIES OF THE EMQG

 The EMQG fulfills its mission to support and encourage the growth and development of modern quilting by providing opportunities for education, service, and networking in the form of general meetings, special events and sewing challenges, social media, and community service activities.

-A. General Meetings.
+- General Meetings.
 The EMQG shall hold monthly general meetings and notify all members of the meeting schedule through email and/or publication on the EMQG social media site(s).
 All members and guests are required to record their attendance at each general meeting with the Secretary.
 The agenda for general meetings shall be determined by the President.
 The President may choose to substitute a special event for the general meeting in any month.

 IV.
 FINANCIAL AND BUSINESS PROCEDURES OF THE EMQG

 The EMQG shall collect dues and provide a system for the election of officers to oversee the execution of the mission of the EMQG.

 - Member Dues.
 Dues are collected from members to meet the operational needs decided upon by the EMQG officers.
 If the amount for member dues must be changed, the EMQG officers shall propose an increase or decrease in dues for the upcoming year and hold a membership vote during the October meeting.
 A scholarship fund will be established to which members may contribute, and funds will be used as they are available to offset members’ dues upon request.
 Annual dues for members are due in January; if dues are not paid by March their membership will be terminated.
 Members joining on or after June will pay half the yearly amount.
 Dues will not be refunded or prorated for members terminating membership mid-year.